Anusol

 Anusol Cream for external piles:

 Anusol ointment should be applied with a gauze dressing.
-Speak to your pharmacist about how to apply a gauze dressing with Anusol ointment.
+Speak to your pharmacist about applying a gauze dressing with Anusol ointment.

 Use Anusol cream conservatively to ensure you have enough medicine and reduce your risk of experiencing side effects.